Enopa/Robo-Jump/README.md

 There are 8 levels, all very linear in design and not too challenging, the game can be beaten in about 15 mins I'd say.

 It was a lot of fun to build, also taught me a lot about things I may have to use in future projects.

+There are a lot of redundant files here because I did not know what gitignores were when I committed this all lol